stafiprotocol/developer/docs/architecture/evmlsd.md

 # Smart contracts

-The core part of StaFi EVM LSD Stack is a set of smart contracts, which are divided into two parts: PlatformContract, a platform contract managed by Listake, and ProjectContracts, which belong to different projects.
+The core part of StaFi EVM LSD Stack is a set of smart contracts, which are divided into two parts: PlatformContract, a platform contract managed by StaFi Team, and ProjectContracts, which belong to different projects.
 Platform contracts are common dependencies for all projects.
 Via platform contracts, developers or start-up projects can easily deploy and initialize their contract groups，distribute staking rewards.

 Core contracts: